The Quick Complete History of Hemp

 The world’s production of hemp fiber increases.
 Russia takes over as the biggest producer of hemp globally.

 • 1929: Ban on alcohol is removed from United States law.
-The first commissioner of the Federal Bureau of Narcotics, Harry Anslinger, tells the public that cannabis is ‘a devil drug’, but scientists can’t find any evidence of cannabis being harmful.
+The first commissioner of the Federal Bureau of Narcotics, Harry Anslinger, tells the public that cannabis is ‘devil drug’, but scientists can’t find any evidence of cannabis being harmful.

 • 1960s: Following the ratification of the UN Single Convention on Narcotic Drugs, cannabis – without differentiation between hemp and marijuana – is banned in most countries.
 In the US, it is classified as a Schedule 1 drug, grouping the plant with heroin and LSD.
 This results in many countries doing the same, preventing research and production.